Wembley factor gives new England cause for hope ahead of EURO 2020 final

 One particular moment at the start of extra time summed up the loud conviction that emanated from the stands.
 Older England followers could have been forgiven a sinking feeling given the memories of their team drawing 1-1 at full time in major semi-finals in 1990, 1996 and 2018; the eventual outcome was painful on each occasion.

-As the line goes at the beginning of Three Lions, a song (despite what some may think) about the football supporter's enduring hope in the face of bitter experience: "England's gonna blow it away, gonna throw it away."
+As the line goes at the beginning of Three Lions, a song (despite what some may think) about the football supporter's enduring hope in the face of bitter experience: "England's gonna throw it away, gonna blow it away."
 But not this time.

 As the arch glowed against a deepening night sky, a loud rendition of that same song was the backdrop as England poured forward looking for that winner in the extra period.
 And after Harry Kane had provided it, at the end, after the choruses of Sweet Caroline had subsided, so many just stayed on in those same stands, soaking it all in.